pappscalle/costa-code-assignment/README.md

 - Add proper logging
 - Extract React components out of the route files to keep them cleaner.
 - Extract data loading into their own services/utils.
+- Each added feature should be created in their own branches, and squashed into the main branch